 You know I’m a forgiver

-This personal concept of faith according to Depeche Mode always crossed the earthly world, and in the same way love has been always in close contact with sex (another recurring topic in Depeche’s lyrics).
-In Personal Jesus, and more generally in the messages sent by them in the early 90s, the physical side of it takes over temporarily and they ended up singing hymns to the world they live in.
-Something that, however, will soon change: after the overdose that will bring Dave Gahan on the brink of death, Depeche Mode will release Ultra, the album that starts their second life, and from that moment on there will never be again a complete, total abandonment, to the physical world.
-Love will become, if possible, an even more salvific ideal, a firm point that prevents us to fall into perdition.
-And Depeche Mode will come a bit closer to God.
+This personal concept of faith, according to Depeche Mode, has always gone beyond the tangible, and love has been always in close contact with sex (another recurring topic in Depeche’s lyrics).
+In Personal Jesus, and more generally in the messages they put out through their music in the early 90s, the physical side took over temporarily, and they ended up singing hymns to the world they lived in.
+This all changed soon after, however, following the overdose that took Dave Gahan to the brink of death.
+Depeche Mode then released Ultra, the album that began their second life.
+From that moment, there would never be again a complete, total abandonment, of the physical world.
+Love would become, if such a thing was possible, an even more salvific ideal; a firm point that prevents us from succumbing to perdition.
+And Depeche Mode would move a bit closer to God.

 Years later, in Playing The Angel, the song Precious says: